muhammedhashirk/nodejs/README.md

 			6.14.4

 - Windows
-	- Download the required node version here. https://nodejs.org/en/download/
+	- Download and install the required node version. https://nodejs.org/en/download/

-	- After downloading run the installer to install the node js.

 	- verify the installation by running the following commands.